Runespear/CS5431/README.md

 ### Assume that you have maven and mysql database running, make sure all dependencies in pom.xml are imported

+(Move the pom.xml outside of the src folder)

 ##How to run this system###
     (From Terminal)
     0) Build the project